28.0 kWhUseable Battery

 For example: sustaining high speeds in cold weather could result in a range of around 85 mi.
 However, driving at low speeds in mild weather will increase the range to around 180 mi.

 Charging is done using a Type 2 connector and the on-board charger has a maximum power of 6.6 kW.
 This charges a fully depleted battery back to full in around 5 hours.
 Charging the car using a regular wall plug will take around 14 hours 30 minutes.

 Rapid charging is possible through a CCS connection.
-The maximum rapid charge power is 70 kW, which charges the battery from 10% to 80% in around 20 minutes.
+The maximum rapid charge power is 69 kW.
+The battery can't be charged continuously at this power.
+In an average rapid charge session the average charge power will be around 65 kW.
+This charges the battery from 10% to 80% in around 20 minutes.
 A rapid charge like this will add about 80 miles of range.

 The combined (motorway and city) energy consumption of the Hyundai IONIQ Electric is about 230 Wh per mile.
 By comparison, this energy consumption is the equivalent of a fuel consumption of 173 mpg in a traditional petrol car.

 The actual energy consumption will depend on several factors including climate, terrain, use of climate control systems and driving style.
 For example: sustaining high speeds in cold weather could result in an energy use of around 325 Wh per mile.
 However, driving at low speeds in mild weather will increase the efficiency to about 155 Wh per mile.

 The Hyundai IONIQ Electric emits no CO2 during driving.
 This only includes direct emissions from the vehicle itself.
 The energy needed to charge the battery might have been (partly) generated by the use of fossil fuels.
 Vehicles with an internal combustion engine will always emit CO2 during driving.
 Additionally, CO2 is emitted during the production and transport of fossil fuels.

 The link below will open the page of the IONIQ on the official Hyundai site.